xaviershay/sandbox/dmd-analyzer/README.md

 Analyze PIN2DMD dump files (such as can be generated from https://playfield.dev) and extract game information from them.

-Currently just an assorted selection of tools that don't do much.
+Currently just an assorted selection of tools that don't do much, but it can extract single player scores from Demolition Man which is pretty neat.

 Motivation for the project is to one day analyze a live stream from a game to automatically capture statistics, in the spirit of